kodingkoning/poplar/README.md

 ## Limitations

-This tool only works on Slurm machines.
+This tool works only on Linux/Unix machines due to dependencies.
+The provided scripts show running with Slurm Workload Manager, and users can adapt the Parsl configuration to work with other compatible managers.

 If certain pre-compiled executables (such as for seqkit) cannot run on the provided architecture, there will be errors.
 These can be resolved by replacing the executables in their current locations.